 Click OK, C drive will be extended by holding the free space from D. Click Apply on top left to execute.
 (All operations before clicking Apply only work in virtual mode, you can cancel and redo any step.)

-Is it easy to extend C drive in Windows 2008 server?
+Is it easy to extend C drive for your Windows 2008 server?
 If you still do not understand how to operation, check the video guide.

 No partition software can extend system C drive by taking free space from another separate disk.
-If there's no availiable free space on the same disk, follow the steps to copy disk too a larger one and extend partition(s) with extra disk space.
+If there's no availiable free space on the same disk, you may either move a partition to another disk and add its space to C drive or copy disk to a larger one and extend partition(s) with extra disk space.

 - How to resize partition in Windows Server 2008 R2?